zkamvar/notes-template/README.md

 A template for notes written in markdown and rendered to html, pdf, and docx with pandoc

-To use this, you should have pandoc 1.19 or greater and Make installed
+To use this, you should have pandoc 1.19 or greater, Make, and xelatex installed

 ## Download